staadecker/bolt-android/README.md

 BOLT is a machine that tests your reflex speed.
 The machine has buttons which contain embedded LEDs.
 When an LED turns on, the user must press the matching button.
 The machine then calculates the user's reflexes based on the time it took the user to press the button.

 The project has two components.
-1. The arduino that controls the buttons and LED's. ([here](https://github.com/SUPERETDUPER/bolt-arduino)).
+1. The arduino that controls the buttons and LED's. ([Code here](https://github.com/SUPERETDUPER/bolt-arduino)).
 2. An android phone which communicates with the Arduino and displays the results. (this repository)

 ## The code